-We will look at innovative activities related to sustainable prosperity in local communities, within organisations and businesses, and within the state.
-There will be a focus on examining the forms of governance and institutions at local, regional, national and international scales.
+We look at innovative activities related to sustainable prosperity in local communities, within organisations and businesses, and within the state.
+Our focus lies on examining the forms of governance and institutions at local, regional, national and international scales.
 We understand governance here as the processes by which rules and actions are produced, sustained and regulated, and the way in which these are enacted through institutions in the public, private and third sectors.
-This will provide insights into how such transitions and innovations have emerged, the challenges and tensions faced, and the ways in which individuals, communities, organisations and governments can navigate their way to alternatives.
-The research will be shaped by a dialogue with our partners including Social Enterprise UK, Aldersgate Group, World Futures Council, Social Enterprise UK, Finance Innovation Lab, and UNEP.
+This provides insights into how such transitions and innovations have emerged, the challenges and tensions faced, and the ways in which individuals, communities, organisations and governments can navigate their way to alternatives.
+The research is shaped by a dialogue with our partners including Social Enterprise UK, Aldersgate Group and World Futures Council.

 P1 :: Grassroots Transitions – Prefiguring Sustainability